‘Not every road leads you home’

-Shortcut is a forthcoming Italian-German horror feature film about youngsters on a school bus being attacked by a mysterious creature.
+Shortcut is a 2020 Italian-German horror feature film about youngsters on a school bus being attacked by a mysterious creature.

 Directed by Alessio Liguori (In the Trap; Darkly; Report 51) from a screenplay written by Daniele Cosci, the movie stars Jack Kane (Dragonheart Vengeance; Hobbs & Shaw), Andrei Claude (Abduct), Zak Sutcliffe and Terence Anderson (Reykjavik Whale Watching Massacre).

 A group of five classmates is trapped inside their school bus after a mysterious creature invades a road that cuts through the woods.
 Time begins to run out and every passing minute decreases their survival chances against the constant threat of the unknown entity…

 “Briskly paced at just eighty minutes (including credits) Shortcut is undeniably slight, but it still offers some laughs, a few decent chills, and a very appealing cast of young actors.
 I enjoyed it as a low-key horror flick.”
 The Aisle Seat